raspberrypilearning/tree-life-simulator/en/step_1.md

 ## Introduction

-Use Scratch to create a simulation to show the impacts humans and natural disasters have on the environment.
+Use Scratch to create a simulation to show the impact to wildlife of both planting trees and deforestation.

 ### What you will make

 --- no-print ---
-Add instructions for interacting with the embedded content here.
+Click on the green flag then move the slider to alter planting speed of new trees and click on the tree feller to request wood.
+Keep an eye out for natural disasters though - they're very disruptive!

 <div class="scratch-preview">
-  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>
+  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/425670876/?autostart=false" frameborder="0"></iframe>
 </div>
 --- /no-print ---